StormKing969/mead-memorial-chapel/README.md

 # Mead Memorial Chapel Website

 A full-stack React Router application for the Mead Memorial Chapel website.
 The app uses server-side rendering (SSR) with Vite, TypeScript, and Tailwind CSS.
-It includes public pages (Home, About), a Blog powered by Firebase, and a Lawsuit section for posting content and document previews.
+It includes public pages (Home, About), a News powered by Firebase, and a Lawsuit section for posting content and document previews.

 ## Overview